ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/10-singularity-containers.md

 ~~~
 {: .language-bash}

 But hang on!
-I downloaded the `hello-world.sif` image from Singularity Hub.
+I downloaded the standard, public version of the `hello-world.sif` image from Singularity Hub.
+I haven't customised it in any way.
 How is it configured with my own user details?!

 If you have any familiarity with Linux system administration, you may be aware that in Linux, users and their Unix groups are configured in the `/etc/passwd` and `/etc/group` files respectively.
 In order for the shell within the container to know of my user, the relevant user information needs to be available within these files within the container.